Maggab1031/140_Extra_Credit/README.md

 ![Graph of Radix 2](https://github.com/Maggab1031/140_Extra_Credit/blob/master/new_radix.png "Radix")

 In this chart, we can see that at large values, a base of square root of n is the best to use.
-However, in lower size lists, it is better to use a base of 10 or even n/2.
+However, in lower size lists, it is better to use a base of 10 or even n or n/2.
 A lot of the runtime depends on the maximum value present in the list, as the runtime for radix sort is O(nlog_b(k)), where b is the base and k is the largest element.